scout507/Ndjson_to_png_converter/README.md

 2. Paste all your ndjson-files into `data`
 3. Create a subdirectory in `data` for each category you want to convert.
 The subdirectories should be named according to the category name, for example `apple`.
 4. Add your categories to  `dataList` in the `parser.ts` file.
 5. Run `parser.ts` .
-In the console you'll get ask witch category and how many files you want to convert.
+In the console you'll get ask which category and how many files you want to convert.

 The png images will be saved to their according subdirectories.